1 Thessalonians

 Timothy's Mission and Report (3:1-10)

-Unable to bear the uncertainty any longer, Paul sent Timothy from Athens to strengthen the Thessalonians, and Timothy returned with the good news of their faith and love, bringing great comfort to Paul in his own distress.
+Unable to bear the uncertainty any longer, Paul sent Timothy from Athens to strengthen the Thessalonians, and Timothy returned with the good news of their faith and love, bringing comfort to Paul in his own distress.

 Prayer for the Thessalonians (3:11-13)